aaronwolmutt/chart-the-stock-market/README.md

-# Getting Started with Create React App
+# Chart the stock market PoC

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Used to develop reactstrap UI with hooks and Redux state with slices

 ## Available Scripts